Hiroshi1978/lbhandler/README.md

                         .imageId("id-of-your-ami").type("instance.type").create();
 ```

-You can also launch new web server instance from configuration file assuming that you specified required keys,that are 'ec2.default.imageid', 'ec2.default.instancetype' and 'ec2.default.zonename'(Please refer to [Set up HTTP Client](#setting-up-http-client) sction).
+You can also launch new web server instance from AWSResourceFactory assuming that you specified required keys,that are 'ec2.default.imageid', 'ec2.default.instancetype' and 'ec2.default.zonename'(Please refer to [Set up HTTP Client](#setting-up-http-client) sction).

 ```
     ec2.default.imageid=your-default-ami